City of London Police: 1990–2001

+2001–present

+The City of London Special Constabulary were awarded the Ferrers Trophy in 2006 for the efforts of their officers after the 7 July 2005 London bombings.
+The award is given annually to police volunteers, for exceptional dedication and innovation.
+It was the first time in the award's history that an entire special constabulary received the trophy.
+In 2010 the same trophy was awarded to Special Constable Patrick Rarden of the Honourable Artillery Company Detachment (part of the City of London Special Constabulary) for using his banking skills and experience to help train colleagues and provide invaluable assistance to solve fraud cases.
+2002 saw the most recent City officer to die in the line of duty.

+In 2015, the City of London Police mounted unit also escorted the exhumed remains of King Richard III through the city of Leicester from St Nicholas Church to Leicester Cathedral, en route to their reburial.

 In May 2020, City of London Police officers stopped a vehicle driven by a man who had recently been interviewed by Channel 4 about a prior instance of police harassment, who they incorrectly accused of concealing drugs.
 After smashing his car window, officers strip-searched him, detained him for 21 hours and impounded his car.
 Following an investigation, City of London Police acknowledged failings in their treatment of the man, including returning the vehicle to him without first removing the broken glass, but declined to apologise and said his arrest had been lawful.
-In March 2021 the Independent Office for Police Conduct ordered City of London Police to conduct a new investigation into the incident.
+In March 2021 the Independent Office for Police Conduct ordered City of London Police to conduct a new investigation into the incident, which resulted in the City of London Police having to apologise to the driver and identified 'organisational and individual learning'.